Unit 8: PDE Modelling in Key AIMS Domains

 No numerical integration needed: the fraction of light still travelling downward past depth z is F(z) = R\,e^{k_1 z} + (1-R)\,e^{k_2 z}, so ‘absorbed above z’ is 1 - F(z).
 Compare the two models at z = -1, -10, -30 m and the answer to the design question falls out.

-Ocean temperature usually decreases with depth — warm sun-heated water on top, cold deep water below, with a sharp transition called the thermocline in between.
-This is stable stratification: buoyancy resists mixing because warm parcels want to rise.
+Ocean temperature usually decreases with depth — warm sunlit water on top, cold water below, with a sharp transition called the thermocline in between.
+This is stable stratification, and it has two consequences the capstone relies on.

 Compute the stratification profile the capstone’s initial condition implies.
 Using T_0(z) from Unit 9 §9.4 (the \tanh thermocline: T_{\text{surface}} = 28, T_{\text{deep}} = 18, z_t = -30 m, \delta_t = 5 m) and the buoyancy frequency N^2 = \alpha g\,\partial_z T with \alpha = 2\times10^{-4}/K: